jossefloress/COSC-2336--Progamming-Fundamentals-3/README.md

 Programs I made in my COSC 2336 class.

 The programs/labs in this repository include:
-State Machine, Parser, Random Access File, Unbounded Stack, and Unbounded Array.
+Parser, Random Access File, Unbounded Stack, and Unbounded Array.

 Inside each lab folder there's a zip file that has all the files for that lab.